-5. Directors, Committee Members, and Staff
+Directors, Committee Members, and Staff

-- 5.1.
-In addition to section 4 (above), the Association Directors, Committee Members, and Staff will have additional responsibilities to: - 5.1.1.
-Act with honesty and integrity and conduct themselves in a manner consistent with the nature and responsibility of the Association's business and the maintenance of Individuals confidence - 5.1.2.
-Ensure that the Association financial affairs are conducted in a responsible and transparent manner with due regard for all fiduciary responsibilities - 5.1.3.
-Conduct themselves openly, professionally, lawfully and in good faith in the best interests of the Association, and behave with decorum appropriate to both circumstance and position - 5.1.4.
-Be independent and impartial and not be influenced by self-interest, outside pressure, expectation of reward, or fear of criticism - 5.1.5.
-Keep informed about the Association's activities, Provincial sport community, and general trends in the sector in which they operate - 5.1.6.
-Exercise the degree of care, diligence, and skill required in the performance of their duties pursuant to the laws under which the Association is incorporated - 5.1.7.
-Respect the confidence appropriate to issues of a sensitive nature - 5.1.8.
-Respect the decisions of the majority and resign if unable to do so - 5.1.9.
-Commit the time to attend meetings and be diligent in preparation for and participation in discussions at such meetings - 5.1.10.
-Have a through knowledge and understanding of all the Association governance documents - 5.1.11.
-Conform to the bylaws and policies by the Association
+- 8. In addition to section 7 (above), the Association Directors, Committee Members, and Staff will have additional responsibilities to: - a) Act with honesty and integrity and conduct themselves in a manner consistent with the nature and responsibility of the Association's business and the maintenance of Individuals confidence - b) Ensure that the Association financial affairs are conducted in a responsible and transparent manner with due regard for all fiduciary responsibilities - c) Conduct themselves openly, professionally, lawfully and in good faith in the best interests of the Association, and behave with decorum appropriate to both circumstance and position - d) Be independent and impartial and not be influenced by self-interest, outside pressure, expectation of reward, or fear of criticism

-6. Coaches
+- e) Keep informed about the Association's activities, Provincial sport community, and general trends in the sector in which they operate - f) Exercise the degree of care, diligence, and skill required in the performance of their duties pursuant to the laws under which the Association is incorporated - g) Respect the confidence appropriate to issues of a sensitive nature - h) Respect the decisions of the majority and resign if unable to do so - i) Commit the time to attend meetings and be diligent in preparation for and participation in discussions at such meetings - j) Have a through knowledge and understanding of all the Association governance documents - k) Conform to the bylaws and policies by the Association

-- 6.1.
-In addition to section 4 (above), coaches have many additional responsibilities.
-The coach-athlete relationship is a privileged one and plays a critical role in the personal, sport, and athletic development of the athlete.
-Coaches must understand and respect the inherent power imbalance that exists in this relationship and must be extremely careful not to abuse it, consciously or unconsciously.
-Coaches will: - 6.1.1.
-Ensure a safe environment by selecting activities and establishing controls that are suitable for the age, experience, ability, and fitness level of the involved athletes - 6.1.2.
-Prepare athletes systematically and progressively using appropriate time frames and monitoring physical and psychological adjustments while refraining from using training methods or techniques that may harm athletes - 6.1.3.
-Avoid compromising the present and future health of athletes by communicating and cooperating with sport medicine professionals in the diagnosis, treatment, and management of athlete medical treatments - 6.1.4.
-Provide athletes (and parents/guardians of minor athletes) with the information necessary to be involved in the decisions that affect the athlete
+Coaches

-- - 6.1.6.
-Comply with Association "Screening Policy" if applicable - 6.1.7.
-Report to the Association any ongoing criminal investigation, conviction, or existing bail conditions.
+- 9. In addition to section 7 (above), coaches have many additional responsibilities.
+The coachathlete relationship is a privileged one and plays a critical role in the personal, sport, and athletic development of the athlete.
+Coaches must understand the respect the inherent power imbalance that exists in this relationship and must be extremely careful not to abuse it, consciously or unconsciously.
+Coaches will: - a) Ensure a safe environment by selecting activities and establishing controls that are suitable for the age, experience, ability, and fitness level of the involved athletes - Prepare athletes systematically and progressively using appropriate time frames and monitoring physical and psychological adjustments while refraining from using training methods or techniques that may harm athletes - Avoid compromising the present and future health of athletes by communicating and cooperating with sport medicine professionals in the diagnosis, treatment, and management of athlete medical treatments - d) Provide athletes (and parents/guardians of minor athletes) with the information necessary to be involved in the decisions that affect the athlete - e) Act in the best interest of the athlete's development as a whole person - f) Comply with Association "Screening Policy" if applicable - g) Report to the Association any ongoing criminal investigation, conviction, or existing bail conditions. - Under no circumstances provide, promote, or condone the use of drugs (other than properly prescribed medications) or performance-enhancing substances and in the case of minors, alcohol and/or tobacco